jundalisay/superbnetlify/content/en/superphysics/principles/chapter-08.md

 ---

-Chapter 2 explained that we are inside the Mind of the Supreme Entity, as its thoughts in Existence.
+Chapter 2 explained that we are inside the Mind of the Supreme Entity, as Its thoughts in Existence.

+We call a mind that is taken out of physicality as a 'Soul'.

-Therefore, our Universe which is a part of this Existence, is part of Its Mind.
+Therefore, our Universe which is a part of this Existence, is a thought-projection of the Universal Mind or Soul.

 The ancients classified the universe into five elements which we match to the four fundamental forces of Physics.